Photo Credit https://unsplash.com/@lidyanada

-Of all the career advice that floods airwaves, “Follow your passion” seems to have the most sticking power, so much so that it’s now accepted as a given.
+Of all the popular career advice, “Follow your passion” seems to have the most sticking power, so much so that it’s now accepted as a given.
 Two of the questions we hear most from people who are anxious about setting out on the right career path are, “But what if I can’t find my passion?” and “But what if my passion can’t support me?”

 Feeling like you have to find the thing you love more than anything and hoping it will lead to a self-sustaining career puts a huge amount of pressure on anyone who’s trying to figure out what to do next.

-Here are a few reasons why focusing on “following your passion” can do more harm than good when it comes to careers:
+Here are three reasons why focusing on “following your passion” can do more harm than good when it comes to careers.

-2 - Just because we’re passionate about doing something, doesn’t mean we would like the day-to-day of doing it for a living.
+Being passionate about something doesn’t mean we would enjoy doing it for a living every day.
 Your passion isn’t going to lead to career happiness if you hate how you’re actually spending your time or how it impacts your personal life.
-For instance, our co-founder Elissa loves to cook and tried working in a restaurant for that very reason.
-But…she hated it.
-Long hours on her feet and providing meals for other people while not spending time with her own family wasn’t a good fit for her.
+For instance, I love to cook and tried working in a restaurant; but long hours on my feet, providing meals for other people while not spending time with her own family wasn’t a good fit for me.

 One common trait of people who are happy and fulfilled is that they are focused on many things and not just one.
 Everyone should have a job that’s a great fit for them, no question.
 And everyone should absolutely enjoy doing it and look forward to getting up every morning.
 But no one should rely completely on a job to bring meaning to all aspects of their life.